What is tooth resorption?

 How do I know if my cat has tooth resorption?

 Once the sensitive dentin is exposed, tooth resorption is painful and manifests as muscular spasms or trembling of the jaw whenever the lesion is touched.
-Cats with tooth resorption may show increased salivation, oral bleeding or difficulty eating.
-In most cases, tooth resorption does not show outward signs and cats suffer in silence.

 How are tooth resorptions treated?